 Anyone that’s lived in the St. Louis area knows you visit the Gateway Arch as part of a field trip at some point in grade school, and it’s rare that you ever go back.
 Maybe you bring someone from out of town, or stop by for a quick selfie-pic before a Cardinals game.
 But, for the most part – visiting the Arch has always pretty much been a one-and-done experience.

-Starting July 3, visiting Gateway Arch National Park will officially be a first class experience – for visitors and locals alike.
+However, Gateway Arch National Park is now officially be a first class experience – for visitors and locals alike.
 And chances are you’re going to want to go back.

 On a sneak peek tour of the new museum and visitors center, our journey begins with an incredible view of the Arch grounds stretching back to the historic Old Courthouse downtown.
 The new entrance, with its massive amount of natural light will be a welcome addition to anyone that’s stood in line, in the summer heat (or winter cold) to ride a tram to the top of the Arch.
 Updates instantly notable include an easier to navigate security checkpoint, and a large circular desk for park service and local tourism employees to help answer questions about the area.